sillidevv/uwu-spammer/README.md

 - **Rate limit prevention (kinda):** Checks if the webhook has been rate limited, if so waits a little bit

-TODO: Make the rate limit actually wait for however long it needs to wait.
+TODO: Make the rate limit actually wait for however long it needs to wait

 :3